cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * From Proposed to Booked, or Cancelled
 * From Booked to Arrived, Checked-In, or Cancelled
 * From Arrived to Checked-In, or Cancelled
-* From Checked-In to Cancelled
+* From Checked-In to Fulfilled, or Cancelled

 Video Visit functionality is available for supported vendors only, and requires additional configuration and application support.